Valdgir/valdgir.github.io/index.md

 ## About me

 My name is Mathias, my profession is a Java programmer, and exploring Java is the reason why I'm here.
-Notwithstanding, possession is ⁹⁄₁₀ per cent of the law.
+Notwithstanding, possession is ⁹⁄₁₀ of the law.

 ## Contact